Deferred Tax Liabilities in Business Valuation

 It is therefore important that the valuer has an appreciation for the legal environment that they are operating in.

-We typically undertake engagements in relation to the purchase /sale of business, family law valuations, compulsory acquisitions of lessee interests and valuations for tax purposes.
+We typically undertake engagements in relation to the purchase /sale of business, disputes, valuations for tax purposes and restructuring.

 At Rushmore Group we specialise in only engagements that include business valuation services.
-For example undertaking valuations, critiquing valuation reports prepared by others, related forensic accounting engagements and compensation matters with valuation issues.
+For example undertaking valuations, critiquing valuation reports prepared by others, and related compensation matters with valuation issues.
 This approach means that we can develop deep expertise in these subject areas.

 For a confidential discussion, please contact Rushmore Group today on 1800 454 622.